-Equity markets rose 16.8% (MSCI World in Sterling currency terms) during 2023 while UK bond markets also performed well, compared to last year, with the FTSE All Stock Gilts index returning 3.7% over 2023.
-Equities and Bonds recovered from the negative returns seen in 2022.
-The Global equity return was driven largely by seven US technology names (Apple, Microsoft, Alphabet, Amazon, Nvidia, Tesla, Meta).
-The market is heavily weighted to these names and makes up over 15% of the index.
+Equity markets rose 20.8% (MSCI World in Sterling currency terms) during 2024 while UK bond markets fell slightly, with the FTSE All Stock Gilts index returning -3.3% over 2024.
+The Global equity return was again driven largely by seven US technology names (Apple, Microsoft, Alphabet, Amazon, Nvidia, Tesla, Meta), who now make up nearly 25% of the index.
 To put this into perspective, the combined market capitalization of these seven names equates to more than the UK, French, Japanese and Chinese stock markets combined.